Knasolomon/alx-system_engineering-devops/README.md

-readmefile in root of directory
+readme file in root of directory